Life Settlements March 20, 2026

 After closing, you have no further obligations — though you’ll want to understand the tax implications of your life settlement before tax season.
 The buyer pays all future premiums.
 You receive your cash and you’re done.

-How Much Can You Expect?
+How Much Can You Get for a Life Insurance Policy?

 • Average payout: approximately 20% of the face value (so a $500,000 policy might return around $100,000)